fieldtrip/website/reference/ft_databrowser.md

- The following configuration options are supported: cfg.ylim                    = vertical scaling, can be 'maxmin', 'maxabs' or [ymin ymax] (default = 'maxabs') cfg.zlim                    = color scaling to apply to component topographies, 'minmax', 'maxabs' (default = 'maxmin') cfg.blocksize               = duration in seconds for cutting the data up cfg.trl                     = structure that defines the data segments of interest, only applicable for trial-based data cfg.continuous              = 'yes' or 'no', whether the data should be interpreted as continuous or trial-based cfg.allowoverlap            = 'yes' or 'no', whether data that is overlapping in multiple trials is allowed (default = 'no')
+ The following configuration options are supported: cfg.ylim                    = vertical scaling, can be 'maxmin', 'maxabs' or [ymin ymax] (default = 'maxabs') cfg.zlim                    = color scaling to apply to component topographies, 'minmax', 'maxabs' (default = 'maxmin') cfg.blocksize               = duration in seconds for cutting continuous data in segments cfg.trl                     = structure that defines the data segments of interest, only applicable for trial-based data cfg.continuous              = 'yes' or 'no', whether the data should be interpreted as continuous or trial-based cfg.allowoverlap            = 'yes' or 'no', whether data that is overlapping in multiple trials is allowed (default = 'no')